typical-go/typical-rest-server/README_TEMPLATE.md

 ## Deployment

-Add additional notes about how to deploy this on a live system
+Notes about how to deploy this on a live system

 ## Authors